What is a spam sender?

 • Attach a digital signature to your emails

-• Protect your emails from phishing and spoofing attempts
+• Protect your emails from spoofing attempts

 3. Create a consistent sending schedule

-4. Only engage with opt-in subscribers
+4. Only engage with subscribers who want to engage with your brand

 5. Monitor your domain’s reputation